ftlabs/fastclick/README.md

 <a class="fastclick">Uses FastClick</a>
 ```

 **Warning**: This does not work on all browser versions generally supported by FastClick.
-If you need to support devices that don't support [`element.matches()` or `element.matchesSelector()`](http://caniuse.com/#search=matches), you should not rely on this functionality.
+If you need to support devices that don't support [`element.matches()` or `element.matchesSelector()`](http://caniuse.com/#search=matches) (e.g., Android 2.1 and below, iOS 3 and below, etc.), you should **not rely on this functionality**.
 If a selector is specified for an unsupported browser, FastClick will disregard the selector and perform the default FastClick behavior.

 ## Examples ##